washucatj/my-cool-website/Readme.md

-This site will be a totally educational site
+This site will be prob be a movie/game site 4 school